python/pyperformance/doc/usage.rst

                         baseline_python, not changed_python.
   --append FILENAME     Add runs to an existing file, or create it if
                         it doesn't exist
-  --min-time MIN_TIME   Minimum duration in seconds of a single value, used
+  --timeout TIMEOUT     Specify a timeout in seconds for a single
-                        to calibrate the number of loops --same-loops SAME_LOOPS
-                        Use the same number of loops as a previous run (i.e., don't recalibrate).
-Should be a path to a .json file from a previous run.
-  --timeout TIMEOUT     Timeout for a benchmark run (default: disabled) --manifest MANIFEST   benchmark manifest file to use -b BM_LIST, --benchmarks BM_LIST
+                        benchmark run (default: disabled) --manifest MANIFEST   benchmark manifest file to use -b BM_LIST, --benchmarks BM_LIST
-                        Comma-separated list of benchmarks or groups to run.
+                        Comma-separated list of benchmarks to run.
 Can contain both positive and negative arguments:
                         --benchmarks=run_this,also_this,-not_this.
 If
                         there are no positive arguments, we'll run all benchmarks except the negative arguments.